petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/creating-data-set-views.md

 - In the [Fields tab](./data-set-view-fields.md), select which fields are displayed in your data set view and manage them.

-   You can also edit the field, add a friendly label, and localize it, choose a renderer for the field, and define the field as sortable or not sortable.
+   You can also edit the field, add a friendly label and localize it, choose a renderer for the field, and define the field as sortable or not sortable.

    ![In the Fields tab, you can manage the fields displayed in the data set view.](./creating-data-set-views/images/03.png)